 An emerging wave of entrepreneurs is working on the challenge of building better models that prepare young people for today’s world and inspire them to create the future.
 Our investment strategy is designed to find, fund, and support them so that this happens faster and with better outcomes.

 Summit is an annual invitation-only gathering for over 1,000 education innovation thought leaders who bring important and diverse perspectives in PreK-12 education.
 Summit 2017 takes place May 17 at the Hyatt Regency SFO.

 We are passionate about helping all students get the preparation and support they need to achieve their most ambitious dreams and plans.
 Our Core Values guide the work we do and how we do it.

 The NewSchools team draws on extensive experience from across the education, business, policy and nonprofit sectors to help find, fund and support education entrepreneurs.

 We were founded in 1998 on the belief that entrepreneurs can create new solutions with the potential to reimagine public education for millions of students.
-We have invested more than $250 million in 150 education ventures, supported nearly 450 new schools that serve over 171,000 students, and backed more than 40 ed tech companies that reach 60 million students.
+We have invested nearly $260 million in 200 education ventures, supported nearly 470 new schools with the potential to serve more than 200,000 students, and backed nearly 60 ed tech companies that reach 60 million students.